HDB-PROGRAMMING/X14/README.md

 ## A small warning
 If you want to use X14 you should inherit this classes:
 - **MainObject**: An important object, such as a spaceship in an asteroids game.
-- **MinimalObject**: A not important object, such as an asteroid in an asteroids game
+- **MinimalObject**: A not important object, such as an asteroid or a bullet in an asteroids game.

 ## License
 MIT License